What’s the most important part of the equipment, when it comes to kefir making?

 - WARNING NOT TO BE USED WITH HOT WATER!

-- Constructed of thick glass, The absence of lead guarantees 100-percent recyclable products; superior resistant to use and dishwasher safe guarantees long lasting product; textured glass allows for an immediate view of the beverage contained, made in Italy
+- Constructed of thick glass, the absence of lead guarantees 100-percent recyclable products.
+Resistant to abuse and dishwasher safe, it is guaranteed to be a long lasting product.
+Textured glass allows for an immediate view of the beverage contained.
+Made in Italy.

-- An integrated strong handle, wide mouth built-in pour spout makes it very simple to fill with ice or any favorite cut fruits, easy to hold and dispense and hand wash them. yet is small enough pitcher fits perfectly in refrigerator door
+- An integrated strong handle, wide mouth, and built-in pouring spout make it very simple to fill with ice or your favorite cut fruits.
+Easy to hold, dispense, and hand wash them, yet a small enough pitcher to fit perfectly in refrigerator door.

-- Perfectly houses your favorite beverage, glass bottle holds 68 ounce or 2 liter - great glass jar with lid to store milk or store-bought beverages homemade lemonade juices in durable safe glass storage container with lid for easy, feel-good enjoyment
+- Perfectly houses your favorite beverage.
+The glass bottle holds 68 ounce or 2 liter.
+Great glass jar with lid to store milk or store-bought beverages, homemade lemonade, or juices in durable, safe glass storage container with lid for easy, feel-good enjoyment.

-- Modern square Bormioli frigoverre glass jug with hermetic lid are the perfect glass pitcher for serving water for any occasion and enhances every table; BPA Free leak proof lid , keeps beverages cold fresh and tasty for much longer.
+- Modern square Bormioli frigoverre glass jug with hermetic lid is the perfect glass pitcher for serving water for any occasion and enhances every table.
+BPA free, leak proof lid keeps beverages cold fresh and tasty for much longer.

 The glass pitcher is made in Italy.
 The glass is thick and doesn’t have any lead in it.
 Moreover, the container is resistant to use and can be easily washed in the dishwasher.
 The glass is completely transparent.
 That is great as you will be able to see the grains and control the fermenting process.